 Bursitis is a painful condition that affects the tiny, fluid-filled sacs called bursae that cushion the bones, tendons, and muscles near your joints.
 Bursitis occurs when bursae become inflamed.
 The most common locations for bursitis are in the shoulder, elbow, and hip.

 Knee pain can be caused by a sudden injury, an overuse injury, or by an underlying condition, such as arthritis.
 Treatment will vary depending on the cause.
 Symptoms of knee injury can include pain, swelling, and stiffness.

 People with nerve pain feel it in different ways.
 For some, it’s a stabbing pain in the middle of the night.
 For others, symptoms can include a chronic prickling, tingling, or burning they feel all day.
 Uncontrolled nerve pain can be hard to bear.
 But with treatment, it can often be adequately controlled.

 Sciatica refers to pain that radiates along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
 Typically, sciatica affects only one side of your body.

-Arthritis Osteoarthritis and rheumatoid arthritis are among the most common causes of hip pain, especially in older adults.
+Arthritis osteoarthritis and rheumatoid arthritis are among the most common causes of hip pain, especially in older adults.
 Arthritis leads to inflammation of the hip joint and the breakdown of the cartilage that cushions your hip bones.
 The pain gradually gets worse.
-People with arthritis also feel stiffness and have reduced range of motion in the hip.
+People with arthritis also feel stiffness and have a reduced range of motion in the hip.
 Learn more about hip osteoarthritis.